ajdecon/ansible-simple-mesos/README.md

 [Spark](https://github.com/mesos/spark), and
 [Torque](https://mesos.apache.org/documentation/running-torque-or-mpi-on-mesos/).

+The playbook also sets up an [ELK Stack](https://www.elastic.co/downloads) log server and configures all hosts to forward their syslog there.

 I tested it on a simple [Amazon EC2](http://aws.amazon.com/) cluster consisting of six m1.small instances running a [RightScale](http://www.rightscale.com/) CentOS 6.5 image (ami-1c5dd974).
 I set it up with three masters (for HA) and three